 Prediction: “The Fiend” Bray Wyatt retains the Universal Championship

 After months of waiting, I do not see Wyatt dropping the title anytime soon.
 The Fiend revive has done wonders for him and has received a great reaction from fans, so why have him lose?
-Expect Wyatt to win in dominant fashion here and it’ll be interesting to see what the plans are for Bryan once this match is over.
+Expect Wyatt to win dominantly here and it’ll be interesting to see what the plans are for Bryan once this match is over.

 The NXT insertion in Survivor Series only works here.
 For years, we have seen just SmackDown vs. Raw but has gone stale for a while now.
 It is a good way to twist things up here.
 On top of that, the main titles will be defended so that was a good call.
 The main thing to look at here is how will NXT be a factor here after last night’s WarGames TakeOver.